frostie/2Doer/README.md

 # 2Doer
 An application used for creating personal task lists.
-# All graphical resources taken from http://material.io
+Note: All graphical resources taken from http://material.io